 I liked the reminder that anxiety is a "normal emotion which is necessary for our survival".
 I might not become friends with my anxiety over night, but I can learn to see it from a different perspective, look at it as I look at any other emotion I have, and maybe eventually accept it.

 When we accept something, it doesn't bother us as much, does it?
 But acceptance itself is a journey.

 It brings me to my next point.

-The goal should be not getting rid of anxiety completely, but increasing the quality of life with this disorder
+#3 The goal is increasing quality of life with anxiety disorder

 I think many of us have "all or nothing" approach when it comes down to treating anxiety.
 And it is something that was mentioned in the book.
 I have been trying to fight my anxiety for years, and there used to be moments in my life that it was so bad I couldn't sleep at night.
 No wonder I had been worried that even mild anxiety would lead to disaster, but it is not always the case.